Simply put, Maven is a command-line tool for building and managing any Java-based project.

 Apache Maven 3.3.3 (7994120775791599e205a5524ec3e0dfe41d4a06; 2016-12-03T17:27:37+05:30) Maven home: /usr/local/apache-maven/apache-maven-3.3.9 Java version: 1.8.0_75, vendor: Oracle Corporation Java home: /usr/local/java-current/jdk1.8.0_75/jre

-You have successfully installed Maven on your Linux system.
+We have successfully installed Maven on our Linux system.

 3.2.
 Installing Maven on Ubuntu

-In a terminal, run apt-cache search maven, to get all the available Maven packages:
+In a terminal, we run apt-cache search maven to get all the available Maven packages:

 $ apt-cache search maven .... libxmlbeans-maven-plugin-java-doc - Documentation for Maven XMLBeans Plugin maven - Java software project management and comprehension tool maven-debian-helper - Helper tools for building Debian packages with Maven maven2 - Java software project management and comprehension tool

-The Maven package always comes with latest Apache Maven.
+The Maven package always comes with the latest Apache Maven.

-Run command sudo apt-get install maven, to install the latest Apache Maven.
+We run the command sudo apt-get install maven to install the latest Apache Maven.

 $ sudo apt-get install maven

 This will take a few minutes to download.
-Once downloaded you can verify by running the mvn -version to verify your installation.
+Once downloaded, we can run the mvn -version to verify our installation.

 4. Installing Maven on Mac OS X

-To install Maven on Mac OS X operating system, download the latest version from the Apache Maven site, select the Maven binary tar.gz file, for example: apache-maven-3.3.9-bin.tar.gz.
+To install Maven on Mac OS X operating system, we download the latest version from the Apache Maven site and select the Maven binary tar.gz file, for example, apache-maven-3.3.9-bin.tar.gz.

 4.1.
 Adding Maven to the Environment Path

-Open the terminal and switch to the directory where the files were extracted to and then login as Super – User.
+We open the terminal and switch to the directory where the files were extracted to and then log in as Super – User.